open-contracting/ocds-index/docs/index.rst

 3. Index
 ~~~~~~~~

-This tool then adds the extracted documents to Elasticsearch indices.
-This work is performed by the :ref:`index` command.
+The :ref:`index` command then adds the extracted documents to Elasticsearch indices.

-The tool creates a single index for all documents in a given language: for example, ``ocdsindex_es``.
+The command creates a single index for all documents in a given language: for example, ``ocdsindex_es``.
 As such, an interface can search across all websites in a given language.

 It adds three fields to each indexed document:

 _id
   Same as ``url``.
 base_url
   The base URL of the website whose files were crawled.
+An interface can filter on the ``base_url`` field to limit results to specific websites.
 created_at
   The timestamp at which the files were crawled.

-As such, an interface can filter on ``base_url`` to limit results to specific websites, and the tool can filter on ``created_at`` to delete documents that are no longer needed.
+The :ref:`expire` command filters on the ``created_at`` field to delete documents that are no longer needed.

 That's it!
 Feel free to browse the documentation below.